KarelKubat/whatsmeow/README.md

 // Handle is invoked when a `handlers.Message` event is seen. func (h *handler) Handle(ev interface{}) error {
-    // The argument `ev` is an opaque event.
-The event handler must convert it to a
+    // The argument `ev` is opaque.
+The event handler must convert it to a suitable type. m := ev.(*events.Message)
-    // suitable type.
-    m := ev.(*events.Message)

     // See the `events.Message` type for the usable fields.